xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 ---
 author: lili
 ---
-Lecture 2: At the Roots of Globalisation
+## Lecture 2: At the Roots of Globalisation

 European colonialism, 1450-1750

 LEARNING OBJECTIVES:

-Reasons behind Europe's expansionistic drive
+1. Reasons behind Europe's expansionistic drive

-The conquer of the Americas and the making of an "Atlantic world"
+2. The conquer of the Americas and the making of an "Atlantic world"

-Europeans in Asia: a half-successful mission
+3. Europeans in Asia: a half-successful mission

-An early-modern world economy
+4. An early-modern world economy

-Part 1:
+### Part 1:

 Reasons behind Europe's expansionistic drive

 A NEW GLOBAL SYSTEM

 From the 16th to the 19th century, a new geopolitical system came into power; it was a global, spacial hierarchy atop which sat Europe.

 WHY EUROPE?

 One key point is the food production capacity in Europe's moderate climate, where a fairly good immunity system came to be

 The competition between monarchies and the interconnectedness of the State system helped keep a certain equilibrium

 Europe's seafaring technology (such as the caravel) improved its capacity to navigate in the oceans

 There was a limit in demographic and agricultural growth due to the exhaustion of land, and thus the continent's countries saw the need to expand

 The birth of the merchant class actively sought out gold, which it found in the Americas and used to trade with Asia, bringing Europe to a position of economic power

 Christian religion and a sense of missionary commitment proved Europeans to be more devout and radical, so to speak; the concept of 'civilisation', for example, led to Europeans expanding towards other countries to 'teach them' to be civilised (one of the reasons for conquering the Americas)

 The Renaissance and the birth of the sciences furthered the ideological aspect of Europe's expansionistic views

-BUT EUROPE WASN'T ALONE IN THE SEAFARING 'COMPETITION'...
+BUT EUROPE WASN'T ALONE IN THE SEAFARING 'COMPETITION'…

 Traders from the Red Sea and along the eastern African coast, plus the Indian Ocean, China and many other countries, took part in this